lambdaisland/kaocha/doc/09_extending.md

 and if it's there then signal a test error and finish.
 You can do this with the `kaocha.testable/handle-load-error` helper.

-During the recursive invocations of `-run` `clojure.test` style events are emitted by calling `clojure.test/do-report`.
+During the recursive invocations of `-run` `clojure.test`-style events are emitted by calling `clojure.test/do-report`.
 Rather than reusing pre-existing generic event types you should come up with event types that are specific to your test type, then use `kaocha.hierarchy/derive!` to attach semantics to them.

-This is an example of event types, and the keywords they derive from.
+This is an example of event types, and the keywords they derive from:

 ``` clojure
 :foo-test/begin-suite   :kaocha/begin-suite